mguptaphd/Twitter-Hate-Classification-Project/README.md

 <img src="/visualizations/readme/wc1_original.jpg" width="500" />

-## Predictive Model Training:
+## Classifier Training:

-The performance of six classifiers (Multinomial Naive Bayes, Support Vector Machine, Logistic Regression, Random Forest, AdaBoost and XGBooster) were compared for this project.
+Seven classifiers were trained and tested for this project (Multinomial Naive Bayes, Support Vector Machine, Logistic Regression, Random Forest, AdaBoost, XGBooster, and a Recurrent Neural Network).
+More details on the performance of each classifier can be found in the "preliminary analyses" folder.

 A wide variety of text pre-processing and feature engineering techniques were utilized and compared in order to improve classifier performance, including:

 - Stemming and Lemitization
-- Text Vectorization Methods: Bag of Words, Tf-idf, and n-grams
+- Text Vectorization Methods: Count Vectorizer, TFIDF, N-grams, Word2Vec, and pre-trained word vectors
-- Word Embeddings: Word2Vec and pre-trained [GLoVe](https://nlp.stanford.edu/projects/glove/) word vctors
+- Word Embeddings: I trained a Word2Vec model to obtain mean word embeddings specific to my dataset, and also employed transfer-learning techniques using the pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors for Twitter

-A broad range of techniques to address the severe imbalance in class size were also compared in the training phase, including: oversampling, undersampling, SMOTE (synthetic oversampling minority technique), and the use of class weights.
+A broad range of techniques to address the imbalance in class size were also compared in the training phase for each classifier, including: oversampling, undersampling, SMOTE (synthetic oversampling minority technique), and the use of class weights.

-Finally, a grid search or randomized search was conducted to fine-tune the remaining hyperparameters for each model, and the probability threshold for classification was adjusted, as applicable, to maximize F1 score performance.
+Finally, a grid search or randomized search was conducted to fine-tune the hyperparameters for each of the classifiers (except for the RNN, due to computational processing limitations), and the probability threshold for determining classification was adjusted, when applicable, to maximize F1 score performance.

 ## Final Model Selection:

-The best performing model on the the testing data was a logistic regression classifer, using a simple word frequency vectorizer (count vectorizer) and oversampling on the training set in order to correct for the class imbalance.
+The best performing model was a logistic regression classifer, using a simple word frequency vectorizer (Count Vectorizer) and oversampling on the training set in order to correct for the class imbalance.
 The probability threshold used to determine binary classification was lowered to .20 during the model training phase in order to reduce the number of false negatives and false positives.

 Final metrics were as follows: Accuracy: 0.96, Precision: 0.74, Recall: 0.62, F1: 0.68